 The eligibility criteria below are the necessary criteria for the project proposal to be considered (more details will be provided during the online application process and other useful documents are available below).

-The CIMPA School project must be set up jointly by two coordinators, a 'local' one and an 'external' one:
+The CIMPA School project must be set up jointly by two co-organizers, a 'local' one and an 'external' one:

-· The local coordinator must hold an academic or research position in the country where the school is held and must have established strong contacts with the host institution of the school;
+· The local co-organizer must hold an academic or research position in the country where the school is held and must have established strong contacts with the host institution of the school;

-· The external coordinator must hold an academic or research position in an institution located in one of the partner countries of CIMPA as of 1 January 2025 (currently: France, Germany, Norway, Spain and Switzerland).
+· The external coordinator must hold an academic or research position in an institution located in one of the partner countries of CIMPA (currently: France, Germany, Norway, Spain and Switzerland).
 Exceptionally, and in the interest of the CIMPA program, a school may be coordinated by someone not belonging to these countries.
 If this is considered, please contact director@cimpa.info.

 Location

-The proposed school must be held in an academic environment (university, conference center or equivalent) located in a developing country according to the IMU classification.
-It is possible to propose a country outside of this list after agreement of a scientific officer of CIMPA.
+The proposed school is usually held in an academic environment (university, conference center or equivalent) located in a developing country according to the IMU classification.
+Exceptionally, it is possible to propose a country outside of this list after agreement with a scientific officer of CIMPA.

 Scientific topic